 Contemporary Israeli Prose in German: National Literature or World Literature?

-This project examines German translations of contemporary Israeli prose written in the last two decades, and their public and critical reception.
-It attempts to explore whether the choice of works to be translated was linked to their position in the Israeli literary canon, and asks if their reception in Germany is similar to that in Israel, or rather independent of it.
-The issues of reception and canon-formation are, of course, interlinked with questions of nation-building and the national imaginary: which attributes are ascribed (explicitly or implicitly) to the image of "Israeliness" in these translated works, and the reception of this image in Germany.
+This project examined German translations of contemporary Israeli prose written in the last two decades as well as their public and critical reception.
+It explored the links between translated works and their position within the Israeli literary canon and posed the question of whether their reception in Germany is similar or rather independent to that in Israel.
+Here, the issues of reception and canon-formation were interlinked with questions of nation building and the national imaginary: which attributes are ascribed (explicitly or implicitly) to the image of ‘Israeliness’ in these translations?
+And how, in turn, is the evoked image received in Germany?

-Jewish literature – which could be generally defined as all literature written by Jewish authors, regardless on their nationality – may serve as a very good example of what Damrosch and others have termed "World Literature", as it supposedly transcends the national, and is widely translated into different languages.
-However, the majority of contemporary Jewish literature is written in Israeli Hebrew, which is the national language of Israeli Jews.
-Hebrew literature, on the other hand, was conceived explicitly as national literature, and was even considered as essential for the formation of the Israeli nation.
-Hence, the Israeli literature that is the focus of this project constantly oscillates between national literature and world literature, and reveals the tensions between these concepts.
+Jewish literature—which could generally be defined as the entirety of literature written by Jewish authors regardless of their nationality—is a very good example for what Damrosch and others have described as “World Literature,” since it seemingly transcends the national and is widely translated into various languages.
+At the same time, the majority of contemporary Jewish literature is written in Israeli Hebrew, the national language of Israeli Jews.
+Hebrew literature, however, was conceived explicitly as a national literature and was even considered an essential component in the formation of the Israeli nation.
+Thus, the Israeli literature that stood at the center of this project happens to be a literature that continuously oscillates between the concepts of national literature and world literature, thereby revealing the tensions between these concepts.